 With information curated and collated by experts within the medical device and medtech manufacturing industry, Flexan publications represent a comprehensive collection of the most relevant news and information in the medical device industry as it relates to device and component manufacturing.

 A critical decision when designing medical tubing applications is selecting the right material.
 Incorporating Silicone may be the logical choice due to its resistance to many environmental factors such as temperature, chemicals, UV radiation, and x-rays.
 Silicone is excellent at resisting adherence to body tissue and to not supporting microbial growth.
 Silicone tubing is being used in more and more medical and pharmaceutical applications such as wound drains, shunt devices, and drug delivery devices.
+Listen to our team share design, manufacturing and assembly techniques that should be considered for your future product design and launch initiatives.

 Medical Device Silicone Tubing: Technical Extrusion Webinar